cigroup-ol/metaopt/docs/index.rst

     args = optimize(f, optimizer=GridSearchOptimizer())

-To limit the time an optimizer has to optimize `f` (called the global timeout) we can pass a timeout in seconds.
+To limit the time an optimizer has to optimize ``f`` we can pass a timeout in seconds.

 .. code-block:: python